1980 Eureka earthquake: Damage

 While most of the damage from the Gorda Basin earthquake was considered light, there were some exceptions.
 In Eureka, effects included broken windows and dishes, fallen chimneys, and merchandise that fell from store shelves.
 In Fields Landing, King Salmon, Loleta, and Big Lagoon areas, the strongest effects included surface cracks on the ground, soil liquefaction, small landslides and rockfalls, and numerous slumps along the Eel River.
 Similar effects occurred along the Old Coast Highway near Trinidad and Moonstone, where the roadway was reduced to one lane of travel in some areas.
 Several homes were knocked off their foundations and a highway overpass collapsed in Fields Landing.
 Seismic wave amplification, poor design, or inadequate construction style may have contributed to losses there.

 Tompkins Hill Road overpass

 The Tompkins Hill Road overpass is situated just south of Fields Landing and was built in the late 1960s.
-It suffered slight damage during the 1975 earthquake and was due for a retrofit in 1981.
+It suffered slight damage during the 1975 earthquake and was scheduled for a retrofit in 1981.
 The overpass was constructed with cement abutments on earthen ramps on either end and a series of concrete support columns in the middle.
 Eight 60 ft reinforced concrete spans accommodated northbound and southbound lanes of traffic, with no anchors connecting the spans with each other or to the abutments.
 At the time of the shock, two of the southbound spans came off their support (a 15 cm ledge) and six people were injured when a Volkswagen Beetle and a small pickup truck plummeted off the bridge.